islamic-network/aladhan.com/README.md

 The app is fully Dockerised.
 You **just need docker** to spin it up.

-A production ready Docker image of the app is published as quay.io/islamic-network/aladhan.com on Docker Hub (https://quay.io/repository/islamic-network/aladhan.com).
+A production ready Docker image of the app is published as:

+* quay.io/islamic-network/aladhan.com on QUAY
+* islamicnetwork/aladhan.com on Docker Hub

 To get your own instance up, simply run: